tldr-pages/tldr/pages/linux/pdftohtml.md

 # pdftohtml

-> Pdftohtml is a program to convert PDF files into HTML and XML and PNG images.
+> Pdftohtml is a program to convert PDF files into HTML, XML and PNG images.
 > More information: <https://linux.die.net/man/1/pdftohtml>.

 - Convert a pdf file to a html file: